 The most common gynaecological complaint I see in my clinic is Polycystic Ovaries/Polycystic Ovarian Syndrome (PCOS).

-However, the one thing they all have in common is they all have insulin resistance.
+The one thing they both have in common is insulin resistance.

 Polycystic Ovarian Syndrome (PCOS) is a reproductive disorder characterised by multiple cystic growths on the ovaries.

 PCOS develops when the ovaries are stimulated to produce excessive amounts of male hormones (androgens), particularly testosterone.

 This can occur due to the release of excessive luteinising hormone (LH) by the pituitary gland, or through high levels of insulin in the blood (hyperinsulinaemia) in women whose ovaries are sensitive to this stimulus.

 It can also be caused by oestrogen dominance too.

 PCOS is characterised by a complex set of symptoms, with research to date suggesting insulin resistance to be a leading cause.